Rapptz/discord.py/docs/guide/topics/error_handling.rst

 In :ref:`Events <discord-api-events>`
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If an error ocurrs in an event, it does not go to any command error handler, as it is not a command.
+If an error occurs in an event, it does not go to any command error handler, as it is not a command.
 These errors are instead
 propagated to :meth:`~Client.on_error`, and can be retrieved with a standard call to :func:`sys.exc_info`.

 .. note::